Psychtoolbox-3/psychtoolbox-3.github.com/docs/KbQueueCheck.md

  Obtains data about keypresses on the specified device since the
  most recent call to this routine, [KbQueueStart](KbQueueStart), or [KbQueueWait](KbQueueWait)
  Clears all scored events, but unscored events that are still being
- processsed may remain in the queue
+ processed may remain in the queue

  pressed: a boolean indicating whether a key has been pressed